What are National Policy Statements?

 There are 11 designated National Policy Statements (NPS), setting out government policy on different types of national infrastructure development, which are:

 - NPS for Oil and Gas Supply and Storage (EN-4)

 - NPS for Electricity Networks (EN-5)

 - NPS for Nuclear Power (EN-6)

 These were produced by the former Department of Energy and Climate Change (DECC), now the Department for Business, Energy and Industrial Strategy (BEIS).
 All six energy NPSs received designation by the then Secretary of State for Energy and Climate Change on 19 July 2011.
-For further information and to view the NPSs, visit the BEIS website.
+Energy NPSs can be viewed on the GOV.UK website.

 - NPS for Ports

 - Draft Airports National Policy Statement

 These were produced by the Department for Transport.